Wearing sunscreen is essential for hikers, campers, and everyone going outdoors, in general.

 - May stain or damage fabrics or surfaces

 - Must be reapplied after towel drying or at least every 2 hours

 4. Hawaiian Tropic Sheer Touch Ultra Radiance Lotion SPF 50 Sunscreen (Eco-Friendly)

 Hawaiian Tropic’s sunscreen is also among the top sunscreen products that does not contain octocrylene.

 It also received Very Good scores in all three categories.

 It is made with shea butter, vitamin E, and mango fruit extract.

-Besides protecting your skin, this sunscreen also softens it and should give a radiant look to your skin.
+Besides protecting it, this sunscreen also softens your skin and should give it a radiant look.

 - Non-greasy and simple to apply